McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/hSynteny.md

 The following notes and features are very helpful to know when navigating the plot,

-The synteny plot shows blocks of micro-synteny that match to homologous genes.
+The synteny plot shows blocks of micro-synteny that match to homologous genes, the horizontal lines seen along the plot represent chromosomes.
 Once selected, genes appear as coloured boxes and the conservation can be seen by following the horizontal line(s) that matches to other genes.
 Selecting genes on the plot will automatically update the table, located at the bottom of the page, with those genes.
 Similarily, selecting genes in the table will have them selected on the plot.

-The names of species and chromosome number as seen on the plot:
+The names of species and chromosome number as seen on the plot (lhs):

 <img src="/src/assets/synteny_species.jpg"
 width="100"